PROS / The Surface Pro 4 is built with excellent Intel Core processors.

 Through Microsoft, you can build the tablet with Intel's Core m3 and i7 processors, which respectively provide entry- and enterprise-level processing ability.
 The Surface can also be configured with solid-state drives from 128GB up to 1TB, which offer flexible storage options and fast performance.

 The Pro 4 doesn't have drastic design changes from past Surfaces.
 The tablet features the standard integrated back kickstand and durable metal body.
-The Surface's large size in comparison with other tablets is its most distinctive feature.
+The Surface's large size in comparison with other tablets is its most distinctive feature in comparison with other tablets.
 With dimensions of 11.5 x 7.9 x 0.33 inches and a weight of 1.7 pounds, the Surface is thin but still has notable bulk for a tablet.
 If you're accustomed to using a small tablet on the couch or while sitting down, the larger Surface can take some getting used to.

 Connectivity options include a USB 3.0 port, micro-SD slot, headphone jack and a Mini DisplayPort.
 The Pro 4 also comes with Windows 10 Pro, the latest iteration of Microsoft's operating system.
 Like Windows 8, the operating system features a mix of traditional laptop and tablet-style user interfaces.